 State & Federal Refuge Area Regulations

-Select state parks are open to game bird hunting; however, hunting regulations are under revision by the Oregon Parks and Recreation Department (OPRD) for the 2020-21 season.
-Please contact OPRD for more information.
+Select state parks are open to game bird hunting.
+Please contact Oregon Parks and Recreation Department (OPRD) for more information.
 Phone: 1-800-551-6949.

 Columbia Rvr Refuge